 Structural Risk.
-The country in which the Fund invests may be subject to considerable degrees of economic, political and social instability.
+The countries in which the Fund invests may be subject to considerable degrees of economic, political and social instability.

 Tracking Error Risk.
 Tracking error is the divergence of the Fund's performance from that of the Underlying Index.
 Tracking error may occur because of differences between the securities and other instruments held in the Fund's portfolio and those included in the Underlying Index, pricing differences (including differences between a security's price at the local market close and the Fund's valuation of a security at the time of calculation of the Fund's NAV), transaction costs, the Fund's holding of uninvested cash, differences in timing of the accrual of dividends or interest, tax gains or losses, changes to the Underlying Index or the need to meet various new or existing regulatory requirements.
 This risk may be heightened during times of increased market volatility or other unusual market conditions.
 Tracking error also may result because the Fund incurs fees and expenses, while the Underlying Index does not.
+FUNDS THAT TRACK INDICES WITH SIGNIFICANT WEIGHT IN EMERGING MARKETS ISSUERS MAY EXPERIENCE HIGHER TRACKING ERROR THAN OTHER INDEX ETFs THAT DO NOT TRACK SUCH INDICES.